 - Become a Member

-Giving an oral presentation allows you to share your research with a broad audience.
-Oral sessions are typically 12 minutes long (10-minute talk, plus 2 minutes for Q&A).
-Giving an oral presentation allows the speaker to communicate their entire story from start to finish, as opposed to a poster presentation (which is open for questions).
+APS welcomes presenters at our meetings and events, and we look forward to their sharing their research findings.
+Giving an oral presentation allows you to share your research with a broad audience, including potential collaborators, and to communicate the importance of your research and its impact on the physics community.
+Oral sessions are typically twelve minutes long, consisting of a ten-minute talk, plus two minutes for questions.
+Giving an oral presentation lets you tell the entire story of your research from start to finish, as opposed to a poster presentation, which is open for questions.

 Depending on the meeting, you will either need to upload your PowerPoint presentation to the presentation system in advance, or you will need to connect your laptop to the projector.

-If you are required to bring your own laptop computer, please remember to bring the power cord, and any proprietary cords required for your computer—particularly if you have a new computer.
+If you are required to bring your own laptop computer, please remember to bring the power cord and any proprietary cords required for your computer, particularly if you have a new computer.
 The session room will have an HDMI cable available.
-If you have a different output than HDMI, please bring your own cable.
+If you have a different output than HDMI, such as USBC, please bring your own adapter.